Open quantum-classical systems: A hybrid MASH master equation: Theory

 Similar to the stochastic method described above, at each step of the algorithm, we randomly apply one of the jump operators $\hat{\sigma}_\pm$ or $\hat{\sigma}_z$ with the probability $\mathcal{P}_\pm(t)\dd t$ or $\mathcal{P}_z(t)\dd t$, given by

 The $\hat{\sigma}_\pm$ jump operators flip the active state.
-However, unlike the standard stochastic Redfield, we do not restart the spin vector from the poles but sample a new vector from the appropriate hemisphere according to the MASH framework.
+However, unlike the standard stochastic Redfield, we do not restart the spin vector from the poles of the Bloch sphere but sample a new vector from the appropriate hemisphere according to the MASH framework.
 These resamplings also come with new weighting factors defined recursively after $n$ jumps as

 where the $n$th jump occurs at time $t_n$, and $\bm{S}'$ is the newly sampled vector after the jump (which effectively must be sampled from the upper hemisphere for a $\hat\sigma_+$ jump and from the lower hemisphere for a $\hat\sigma_-$ jump).
 The derivation of these factors is presented in Appendix~\ref{ap:proof} based on the concept that a $\hat\sigma_\pm$ operator measures a population.
 At all times before the first $\hat{\sigma}_\pm$ jump, we use the weighting factors $W^{(0)}_{\mu\nu}(t)$ from Eq.~\eqref{eq:mash_weights}.